ashensw/identity-tools-cli/README.md

 The IAM CTL can be used in two basic modes.
 ## CLI mode

 The CLI mode can be used to handle bulk configurations in the target environment.
-This can be used to propagate resources across multiple environments, deploy new configurations to target environments, and act as a backup of each environment's configurations.
+This can be used to promote resources across multiple environments, deploy new configurations to target environments, and act as a backup of each environment's configurations.

 This mode consists of the `exportAll` and `importAll` commands that can be used to export and import all configurations of the supported resource types from or to a target environment.